Stanford University School of Engineering: Government contracts (1940s–1960s)

 According to historian Piero Scaruffi, in 1946, Frederick E. Terman became dean of Stanford's engineering school, using his connections with the military and the Office of Naval Research to both start and fund the Electronics Research Lab (ERL).
 The Korean War in 1950 brought in a new infusion of funds from the Office of Naval Research, and Terman used the money to open the Applied Electronics Library, then opening the adjacent Stanford Industrial Park nearby for private business.
 Terman served as head of the electrical engineering department and dean of the school of engineering until he retired in 1965.
-Meanwhile, Hugh H. Skilling served as the executive head of the electrical engineering department from 1944-1967.
+Meanwhile, Hugh H. Skilling served as the executive head of the electrical engineering department from 1944 to 1967.

 In 1947, E. Ginzton in the EE department helped design and build the first Linear Accelerator.
 Also that year, a Joint Services Electronics Contract was signed, with the department stating on its website that the contract started "large scale Federal support of Department Research."

 The department's Microwave Laboratory in 1949 was moved into a new building with Edward Ginzton as director, and was later turned into the Ginzton Laboratory.
 The department opened its Electronics Research Library (ERL) in 1951, with HP and Gilfillan "significantly" supporting construction until 1956, according to the department.
 An IBM 650 computer was maintained in ERL, which was the only air-conditioned room in the building.
 In 1955, the department held its first courses in digital and analog computing.
 In 1955, Stanford merged the Electronics Research Laboratory and the Applied Electronics Laboratory into the Systems Engineering Laboratory, to focus on electronic warfare under Terman.
 According to Stanford, the Applied Electronics Laboratory (AEL) was constructed in 1958 to "support military classified research in electronic countermeasures."